-The college continues its commitment to a competency-based curriculum.
+College of Dentistry continues its commitment to a competency-based curriculum.
 This curriculum is tailored to match specific competencies that the college has developed through an inclusive process involving faculty and students, as well as input from alumni and the practicing dental community.
-TAMBCD's comprehensive-care program encourages a patient-centered approach to clinical education, advances the role of faculty as mentors, integrates dental hygiene into the comprehensive-care team, and facilitates computerized patient tracking.
+College of Dentistry's comprehensive-care program encourages a patient-centered approach to clinical education, advances the role of faculty as mentors, integrates dental hygiene into the comprehensive-care team, and facilitates computerized patient tracking.

 Bridge to Dentistry: Awareness to Graduation program

 In an effort to attract young people from underserved populations and/or underserved areas into the dental profession, Texas A&M College of Dentistry established its Bridge to Dentistry: Awareness to Graduation program.
 The program's activities include summer enrichment programs for high school and college students to increase their competitiveness for admission to dental school, a yearlong program that promotes college graduates' admission into dental school, and a variety of programs aimed at encouraging and enabling school-aged children to pursue dental careers.
 In 2014, Bridge to Dentistry reached more than 3,300 children and young adults.